 The Chisholm Trail Museum is located at 605 Zellers Ave. in Kingfisher, Okla.
 Hours of operation are Tuesday–Saturday, 10 a.m. to 5 p.m.
 Admission is $5 for adults, $4 for seniors over 60, $3 for students and military and kids under 5 years old are free.

 The Chisholm Trail Museum is an affiliate of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.